pmbaldha/wp-current-location-on-map/readme.txt

 Main Features:

-1.Live location in map with c\accuracy
+1.Live location in map with accuracy
 2.Zoom out map
 3.Zoom In map
 4.Navigate in map